mlech413/Pandas-School-District-Analysis/README.md

 # Pandas-School-District-Analysis
-## Analyzation of the district-wide standardized test results (math and reading scores), as well as various information on the schools they attend.
-Data is aggregated to showcase obvious trends in school performance.
+## Analyzation of district-wide standardized test results (math and reading scores), as well as various information on the schools they attend.
+Data is aggregated to showcase trends in school performance.
 Pandas DataFrames are created and manipulated to analyze the school and standardized test data.
-### Folder PyCitySchools contains the Jupyter notebook with the main script "PyCitySchools" for the analysis.
+### Folder PyCitySchools contains the Jupyter notebook with the main script "PyCitySchools" with the written analysis as well as the DataFrames.
 Folder PyCitySchools/Resources contains datasets "schools_complete" and "students_complete".